 A: Starting several days before Election Day and concluding as polls close, AP VoteCast interviews thousands of registered voters in English and Spanish.
-In the 2018 midterm elections, nearly 139,000 people took part in the AP VoteCast survey.

 AP VoteCast starts with a postcard, mailed to a random sample of registered voters in selected states, inviting them to take our survey either online or by phone.
 We also call some of those registered voters directly by phone.
 AP VoteCast also surveys self-identified registered voters using online panels in all states, which allows AP to interview a very large number of people in just a few days.
 In general elections, AP VoteCast also includes a national random-sample survey of registered voters from NORC’s AmeriSpeak® Panel.